 What it costs to take a position.

-Structures differ.
-Some charge a per-contract fee, others earn on the spread.
-Compare like with like.
-As of June 2026; illustrative.
+Cost structures differ.
+Some venues charge a per contract fee, others earn on the spread between buy and sell.
+Compare like with like, and always include deposits and withdrawals.
+As of June 2026; illustrative, verify current schedules on each platform.

 Step by step